-This is definitely one of the better sites out there.
-You won't have to fish, at least not very hard, to find the best available jobs, because Legal Staff posts "featured jobs" right on its homepage.
-Legal Staff also provides a free resume service so that you'll be ready to act when you find the job you want.
+This is one of the better sites.
+Legal Staff posts "featured jobs" right on its homepage.
+The site also provides a free resume service so that you'll be ready to act when you find the job you want.
 This site is dedicated to the legal industry.

 A highly trafficked legal website, FindLaw provides job listings for a wide range of legal professionals through its Law Career Center.
 It also maintains a comprehensive set of legal resources on the internet for law students and professionals, including case law and legal news.

-U.S. Courts maintain a list of employment opportunities in the federal judiciary for individuals who seek a job within the government.
-The U.S. Department of Justice (DoJ) website also offers a list of job vacancies at the DoJ.
+For individuals who seek jobs within the government, U.S. Courts maintain a list of employment opportunities in the federal judiciary.
+The U.S. Department of Justice (DOJ) website also offers a list of DOJ job vacancies.

 The National Association for Law Placement (NALP) hosts a job board that's mostly geared toward employers.
 It offers tips and assists them in posting job listings to attract applicants.
 Would-be applicants can also conduct searches and save the jobs they're interested in pursuing.
 Job seekers can also filter their searches according to their preferred criteria.

 LawJobs.com lists legal job openings, classifieds, and nationwide ads for lawyers, paralegals, and legal support staff.
 It also includes a career center with career profiles, salary information, and career advice.

-BCG Attorney Search is dedicated exclusively to attorney listings and is one of the largest legal recruiting firms in the U.S. It maintains a job database that matches current openings with your skills and career objectives.
+BCG Attorney Search is dedicated exclusively to attorney listings and is one of the largest U.S. legal recruiting firms.
+It maintains a job database that matches current openings with your skills and career objectives.